S.O.S. Juniper Forest Chania

 First of all: PICK UP YOUR GARBAGE!!!
 If you don't do it, probably no one else will.

-Carry them back to your vehicle when you leave & throw them out at the large garbage bins that you'll see at the side of the road.
+Carry them back to your vehicle when leaving & throw them out at the large garbage bins that you'll see at the side of the main roads.

 Do not cut tree branches or the sensitive sand flowers.